mpaglia0/Zeta/README.md

 - Added a PHP script that will allow visitors to send comments through a form instead of an email (like Static Comments do).

-:warning: Each article needs to have the **slug** property duly assigned in order to let the plugin works!
+:warning: Each article needs to have the ``slug`` metadata duly assigned in order to let the plugin works!

 ### Read time